samuelaparker/samuelaparker/README.md

 ### Hi there 👋

 My name is Samuel Parker.
-I'm a web designer working in New York City working towards employment as a front end developer.
+I am a web designer and front end developer working in New York City.

-- 🔭 I’m currently learning Modern React with Redux https://www.udemy.com/course/react-redux/ and I've uploaded my course projects [here](https://github.com/samuelaparker?tab=repositories).
 - 👨🏻‍💻 for an example of my web design client work you can look [here](https://www.collabaretcreative.com/), [here](https://www.derekbrooker.com/), and [here](http://saltandlight.nyc/).
-- 🤔 I’m looking for an internship or junior dev job.
+- 🤔 Currently looking for front-end developent work!
 - ⚡ Fun fact: I have a college degree in jazz piano.
 - 📫 How to reach me: [email](samuel.a.parker00@gmail.com ).